Inscryption: Gameplay

 The player can choose which way to move on the map, which affects the next encounters.

 Inscryption is a roguelike deck-building game.
 The game itself is broken into three acts, where the nature of this deck-building game changes, but the fundamental rules of how the card game is played remain the same.
 The card game is played on a 3x4 grid which is later expanded to a 3x5 grid during the third act; the player plays their cards into the bottom row, while their opponent plays cards ahead of time into the top row, which are automatically moved into play into the middle row on the next turn.
 Each card has an attack and health value.
 On either the player's or opponent's turn, after their cards are played, each of their cards attacks their opponent's card in the same column, dealing their attack value to that card's health.
 If that attack reduces the card's health to zero or less, that card is removed.
 If the attacking card is unopposed, then the card attacks the opponent directly with that much damage.
 Damage is tracked on a weighing scale, using teeth to represent each point of damage taken by that player.
 The goal is to tip the opponent's side of the scale by a difference of five teeth before they can do the same to the player's side.
 In addition to attack value, each card has various sigils representing special abilities such as the ability to fly past a blocker or to attack multiple columns each turn.

 Each card has a cost to play, which depends on which of the Scrybes created that card.
-Those created by P03 use energy; the player starts with 1 energy at the start of each game, refilling and gaining an additional bar each turn.
+Those created by P03 use energy; the player starts with 1 energy at the start of each game, refilling all cells and gaining an additional cell each turn.
 Those created by Leshy require a blood sacrifice from cards already in play on the board.
 The cards from Grimora require bone tokens to play, earned when cards are defeated or sacrificed.
 Cards from Magnificus require one of three gems to be present on the board to be played and remain in the game, and are lost if the gem leaves play.